dotlang/language/doc/RFE.md

 N - When creating a channel, in Clojure you can also provide a transducer.

+N - Instead of closing, processes detach from channels.
+When there is no attachments to channel, it is considered closed.
+Make channels consistent and orth.
+Closed channel, multiple calls to close, sharing a channel with mutiple producer threads, mux-ing multiple channels, buffered channels, ....
+Provide unlimited buffered channel (acts like a queue).
+How do we manage different channel types?
+Note that for select and AltCase, we need the same data type for all R-Channels and W-Channels.

+N - Can we mix select with custom conditions?

+N - If a channel has multiple senders and multiple receivers, how can we indicate that senders are finished?
+How can we indicate that receivers are not reading anymore? we can simply stop running select on them.
+Then we can have a core function to return number of senders waiting or receivers waiting on that channel.
+But this number can be zero when a s/r is doing some temp process. keeping track of senders/receivers for a channel is not good.
+It's dynamic tool.
+Anytime any thread can read/write to/from it.
+If channel is closed, receiver will know that there is no more data.

 ? - Summary:
 ```
 AltCase[T] := { c: ChannelReader[T]|ChannelWriter[T], lambda: func()->T }